quicwg/load-balancers/draft-duke-quic-load-balancers.md

    The Version field allows QUIC-LB to use the Version Negotiation mechanism.
 All messages in this specification are specific to QUICv2, as future QUIC versions may use the 0xfb type for other purposes.
-Therefore, the Version field should be set as 0xff00000d, the current QUIC version.
+Therefore, the Version field should be set as the codepoint for QUICv2 as defined in {{QUIC-TRANSPORT}}.

    Load balancers MUST cease sending QUIC-LB packets of this version to a server when that server sends a Version Negotiation packet